hack-ink/polkadot-runtime-releaser/action/override/README.md

 ## Polkadot Runtime Releaser Override Action
-Provides a way to build and commit the polkadot-sdk-based override runtime in GitHub Action with the Polkadot Runtime Releaser (PPR) CLI.
+Provides a way to build and commit the polkadot-sdk-based override runtime in GitHub Action with the Polkadot Runtime Releaser (PRR) CLI.

 ### Example
 ```yaml